Songtech-0912/songtech-0912.github.io/content/general-chem/index.md

 **Ionic compounds** are compounds formed by the transfer of electrons between ions.
 In ionic bonding, an electron (or several) is transferred from a positively-charged ion to a negatively-charged ion, creating a structured lattice.
 Ions are atoms or combinations of atoms that have a net electric charge.

-> **Note for the advanced reader:** the ions have a precise description via electromagnetic theory, which can be used to analyze the fundamental electromagnetic interactions of ions by their interaction through the electric field.
-The most precise description is through **quantum electrodynamics** which can calculate the dynamics and chemical processes of any ion up to the subatomic level.
+> **Note for the advanced reader:** ions have a precise description via electromagnetic theory, which can be used to analyze the fundamental electromagnetic interactions of ions by their interaction through the _microscopic_ electric field.
+However, in general chemistry, we will only describe ions on a _macroscopic_ level.

 The word "molecule" applies technically _only_ to covalent compounds.
 Ionic compounds do not form molecules because their atoms are arranged in lattices in which there is no distinct separation between bonded atoms.